contexttesting/zoroaster/README.md

 yarn example
 ```

-This will init the constructor test suite, which also requires methods as
+This will run the constructor test suite, which also requires methods as
-paths, therefore we're not testing just the whole directory.
+paths, therefore we're not testing the whole directory (otherwise, the methods
+would be tested twice, e.g., try `zoroaster examples/test`).

 ```fs
 UNKNOWN:zoroaster user$ yarn example